Staff

 Irene

-Irene Petroski, CVT, CHPT – Lead Veterinary Nurse
+Irene Petroski, CVT, Certified Hospice and Palliative Care Technician – Lead Veterinary Nurse

 Irene has 20 years experience with veterinary medicine of all kinds, ranging from Chinese alternative therapies and ophthalmology to wildlife rehabilitation.
 When she is not trying to make sickly and elderly pets more comfy-cozy, she is being a mom to her human animal and 2 rascally kitties, doing yoga, traveling, riding her bike to anywhere, and expanding her mind through reading and learning.